-When any form of advertising is used to recruit staff or volunteers, the following information should be reflected:
+When any form of advertising is used, the following information should be reflected:

-- Aims of the Club and where appropriate, the particular programme involved - Key responsibilities of the role. - Level of experience or qualifications required, particularly if experience of working with young people is an advantage. - The Club's open and positive stance on child protection and equal opportunities. - If the post if classed as regulated work and therefore subject to a disclosure check in England and Wales, an Enhanced DBS check would be required and in Scotland PVG scheme membership would be required.
+- Aims of the Club and where appropriate, the particular programme involved - Key responsibilities of the role. - Level of experience or qualifications required, particularly if experience of working with young people is an advantage. - The Club's open and positive stance on child protection and equal opportunities.

+• If the post is classed as regulated work and therefore subject to a disclosure check - in England and Wales, an Enhanced DBS check would be required and in Scotland PVG scheme membership would be required.